Mikha (singer): 2021–present: Star Magic All-Star Games, television ventures

 Mikha replaced Melizza Jimenez as Elle Luna in the second season of He's Into Her, which began production in February 2022.
 The series' head writer Vanessa Valdez described her as a "rare find" and said that her audition was immediately impressive.
 The 16-episode season aired from April 22 to August 3.
 Mikha, along with the other cast members of He's Into Her, held a series finale concert called HIH: All Access at the Araneta Coliseum on August 27.

 Mikha participated in the Star Magic All-Star Games volleyball competitions in 2023 to 2025, held at the Araneta Coliseum.
 The sports event for Star Magic talents is held annually at the Araneta Coliseum and is digitally broadcast via video on demand (VOD).
 In 2023, she played as a setter for the Lady Setters team, which she finished as the 1st runner-up and was recognized as part of the Mythical Six selection, receiving the Best Setter award.
 She received the award again in 2024 and mentioned Jia De Guzman's talent as a setter as her motivation for playing volleyball.
 In 2025, she played as a captain for the Lady Setters, which her team received the 1st runner-up trophy, while she received the Mythical Six honor.

 In 2024, Mikha was listed by Google as its tenth most searched female personality in the Philippines for the year.

-Advocacy
+In 2026, Mikha and fellow Bini member Maloi were among the lead performers at the opening ceremony of UAAP Season 89 at the SM Mall of Asia Arena.

+Other ventures

+Philanthropy and advocacy

 In September 2025, Mikha collaborated with Mental Health Youth Hub PH to provide a mental health seminar.
 The organization is dedicated to combating the stigma against mental health for the youth, as well as suicide prevention.

+In December, she and Naga, Camarines Sur mayor Leni Robredo conducted a Christmas outreach program, distributing food and toys to the children in one of the city's communities.

+In August 2026, she spoke out against the proposed construction of a Pax Silica facility in Capas, Tarlac, citing possible environmental damage and similar issues in the United States.

+Business

+In September 2026, Mikha launched an activewear brand called Mili.
+According to Vogue Philippines, the brand's name contains two definitions: the first abbreviates her name "Mikha Lim" and the second is an acronym meaning "Move, Inspire, Lifestyle, and Intend".
+She also revealed plans to open a Pilates studio.